- What Happens If We Breakup While Living Together?

 You have conflicting views on major life choices

 There are some things in relationships that are deal breakers – if you are going to be together long term, that is.
-For instance, if you disagree about wanting children, have differing strong religious views, or have alternative lifestyle choices, these are all things that are going to be an issue later.
+For instance, if you disagree about wanting children, have differing strong religious views, or have alternative lifestyle choices, these are all things that are going to become an even bigger issue later.
 When people hold fixed life views it is often the case that they won’t change their mind on the matter.
-If your girlfriend is looking forward to having children in a few years and you are adamant that you never want them, this is only going to cause heartbreak later.
+If your partner is looking forward to having children in a few years and you are adamant that you never want them, this is only going to cause heartbreak later.

 One or both of you are continually cheating